Healthy Homes Assessment Pakowhai

 Home Assessments Pakowhai for Rental Properties

-• Is the space under the floor covered in insulation and is there a ground waterproofing barrier?
+• Are the floor spaces covered in insulation and is there a ground waterproofing barrier?

 • Does the water flow properly and is there stopping of draughts?

-• Does the home has enough ventilation, including extractor fans?
+• Does the home have enough air circulation, including extractor fans?

 home assessments for rental properties